Atlas975/Notes/MachineLearning/NeuralNetworks/ActivationFunctions/Sigmoid_function.md

-## Advantages
-- Smooth gradient, preventing "jumps" in output values.
-- Output interpretation is straightforward as a probability for binary classification
 ## Disadvantages

 - **Vanishing Gradient Problem**: the function saturates for very high or very low values of \( x \), making the gradient near zero.
 This can slow down /  stop the training process for [[Neural_networks|NN]] due to very small weight updates during [[Backpropagation]].